Joeckick/youtube-context-curator/README.md

 - A short summary
 - For relevant videos: the "so what" - how this connects to your goals and what you might do with it

-## The "Skip" rating is the point

-Knowing with confidence that a video isn't relevant to your situation is just as valuable as finding one that is.
-No more wondering if you're missing something important.

-A video about "building executive presence" might be:
-- **Skip** for an engineer who's happy as an IC
-- **High** for a PM trying to get promoted, with specific suggestions on how to apply the advice in their upcoming strategy presentation

-Same video.
-Different context.
-Different rating.
-Different action.

 ## Your context file